Religious Education Credentialing Mentoring

 How do I get a mentor?

-Information for mentor matching will be taken during the Profile Review.
-This information will be passed by the RE Credentialing Director to the LREDA Committee on Mentoring which will use it to match the participant with a mentor during their next (3 or 4 times a year) mentor matching process.
+Information for mentor matching will be taken during the Entry Interview.
+This information will be passed by the Professional Development Programs Manager to the LREDA Committee on Mentoring which will use it to match the participant with a mentor during their next mentor matching process.

 The mentor will contact the participant once the matching has taken place.
 After that, it is the participants’ responsibility to contact the mentor.